suitenumerique/hackdays2025/submissions/ergonogrist/README.md

 ### Custom Gaufre

-These screenshot show my nextcloud instance with the custom gaufre (from 5.) and an addition of the Gaufre to my local instance of grist.
+These screenshot show my nextcloud instance with the custom gaufre (from 5.) and an addition of the Gaufre to my local instance of Grist.

 ![Nextcloud, with a custom Gaufre](assets/nextcloud.png)

 ![Grist, with a custom Gaufre](assets/gristgaufre.png)

-### Grist file upload
+### Grist attachment upload through forms

 ## Key Achievements

 (Highlight the main features or breakthroughs)

 ## Challenges Overcome

 * Enabling attachments in form in a way that respect Grist principles
-* Putting together all the knowledge necessary to configure the waffle (some assets are on private repository in the deployment phase)
+* Putting together all the knowledge necessary to configure the Gaufre (some assets are on private repository in the deployment phase)

 ## Impact

-* Contributes to Grist-core the feature attachment in Grist forms (pull-request).
+* Contribute to Grist-core the feature sending attachments through Grist forms (pull-request), a feature regulargy asked for by users (see [grist-core issue #886](https://github.com/gristlabs/grist-core/issues/886))
-  * All community
+  * Benefits the whole Grist community
   * Better UX for file submission
-* Contributes to Grist-core the feature MarkDown in GristDocTour, a very 💗 Grist feature
+* Contribute to Grist-core the feature MarkDown in GristDocTour, a very 💗 Grist feature
-  * All community
+  * Benefits the whole Grist community
   * Better UX for documenting the presentation of Grist documents
-* Contribute a reusable easily-added integration UI component for locally hosted set of services
+* Make the Gaufre a reusable easily-added integration UI component for locally hosted set of services

 ## Next Steps

-* Follow-up on pull requests to Grist-core
+* Follow-up on pull requests to [gristlabs/grist-core](https://github.com/gristlabs/grist-core)
+* Improve attachments sending button design, in order to fit Grist design system (see [design proposal](./assets/grist_form-send-attachment_no-file-selected.png))